azadehpt/rebtel/README.md

 5. Installing Python 2.7

 # How to run
-1.open cmd in test file directory
+open cmd in test file directory

-2.command: robot [FileName].robot
+command: robot [FileName].robot